Reenat Sandhu: Career

 Reenat Sandhu joined the Indian Foreign Service in August 1989.
 She has served at the Indian missions in Moscow, Kyiv, Washington, D.C., Colombo, New York and Geneva.
 She has also worked at the Ministry of External Affairs in New Delhi and handled Investment and Trade Promotion, Projects, East Europe and Sri Lanka desks.

 She was the Deputy Permanent Representative of India to the World Trade Organization in Geneva from 2011 to 2014.
 From 2014 to 2017, she was the Minister (Commerce) and later the Deputy Chief of Mission at the Indian Embassy in Washington, D.C.

 Sandhu was made the first Additional Secretary of the new Oceania vertical in the MEA, including the former Indo-Pacific and South divisions.
-Following this she became Secretary (West).
+Following this she became Secretary (West) and served there till February 2022.